Monday, 28 March 2022

 Sarah Mary Josephine McCane (my maternal grandmother) and James O'Donnell (my maternal grandfather) also married in 1921.

 They wed on the property owned by Sarah's father, near Gumlu in Queensland.
+They remained married for 49 years until the passing of my grandmother Sarah in 1970.

 As you can see, there was no studio portrait taken that day.
 There was actually no studio for hundreds of miles, so the wedding day photos were taken in the back yard with a blanket on the ground and the climbing rose bushes as the background.